rfhb/emamds/en/documents/product-information/osvyrti-epar-product-information_en.md

 ## Long-term antiresorptive treatment

 Long-term antiresorptive treatment (including both denosumab and bisphosphonates) may contribute to an increased risk for adverse outcomes such as osteonecrosis of the jaw and atypical femur fractures due to significant suppression of bone remodelling (see section 4.2).

+## Treatment discontinuation

+Following denosumab discontinuation, decrease in bone mineral density (BMD) is expected (see section 5.1), leading to an increased risk for fractures.
+Thus, monitoring of BMD is recommended, and alternative treatment should be considered according to clinical guidelines.

 ## Concomitant treatment with other denosumab-containing medicinal products